Tiggywinkles Case Study Interview

 We initially met Harlequin at a sector event where we had an introductory demo.
 The system seemed to work really well and was competitively priced.
 In future meetings, they proved it could accommodate all our requirements – including bringing in animal management.
-It has a similar look and feel to Microsoft software and so users would feel comfortable.

 How do you use Harlequin CRM?

 The entire charity has access to the system – it is used on the front-line and all the way through to the back-end accounting team, underpinning consistent process journeys for animals and supporters.
 Our front-line team enter each casualty on the system, track its treatment plan and create a linked contact record for the person who brought it in.
 We manage our gift adoptions by allocating an animal type and payment schedule, and co-ordinate via bulk pack mailings.
 We also make good use of the collection tin tool.
 All gifts are logged on the system to be thanked and banked.
 Gift Aid is processed on relevant donations; we scan Gift Aid declarations and store each against the contact record.
 Uploading our Gift Aid schedules to the new Inland Revenue website is very straightforward.
 Converting many of our standing orders into direct debts on the system has also saved us hours of time in monthly administration.
 Members are logged on the system with renewal information, alerts and standard letters – monthly renewals are issued in batches.
 The category types we have set-up will ensure we send information to the right people at the right time.
 People can opt-in for our newsletter and determine how often they want to hear from us.

 Describe your experience of aftercare support?